Defective metal on metal hip implant xray

 How is Bone Loss From Metal on Metal Hip Implants Treated?

 In the majority of cases, bone loss is treated with revision surgery.
-During revision surgery, your surgeon will remove the damaged or loosened MoM implant and replace it with a new model, typically made of different material combinations.
+During revision surgery, your surgeon will remove the damaged or loosened Metal on Metal implant and replace it with a new model, typically made of different material combinations.

 Additionally, if the bone loss is caused by an inflammatory response, patients may also be prescribed medicines to reduce inflammation.